project-poodle/poodle/design.md

 ### Value Encode Magic ###

-Value encoding can significantly reduce size of the data by representing data as a lookup, or in compressed format.
+Value encoding can significantly reduce size of the value by representing value as a lookup, or in compressed format.

-When the record encoding bits are __11__ for key, value, or scheme, this indicates the data follows __data encoding__.
-In this case, the first byte of the data encoding is another magic that represents __data encoding magic__.

              Compression
                 |